patchell/Action65/README.md

 This is yet another attempt on my part to create an ACTION! cross compiler for the 6502.

+Feb 10, 2025

+Added, finally, the binary file.
+Please keep in mind this thing is no where near complete.
+But, you still might have some fun with it.
+It most likely will either crash, or hang if you do anything that hasn't beeb finished, which covers pretty much the whole thing.

+The only file that I know will compile is "test3.act"

+Also, if you want to compile the program, you will need at least C++ 20

 Feb 8, 2025

 Making loads of progress.
 The inline assembler AST geration is